Skip to main content

-In this post I will be exploring some utility functions that I wrote as well as some of the logic behind checking the data sent from the client to the websocket server and various other controls.
-The idea here is that the server should always validate what the client is sending - i.e. we should never trust information from the client as it's easily manipulatable.
-Imagine a scenario where a player would play a card that is not in their hands, play a card with a different index, or, simply draw 10 cards at the same time as opposed to only 1.
-These are all factors that had to be taken into consideration and I believe I have come up with solutions against it.
+In this post, I’ll cover some utility functions I wrote, plus the logic behind validating data sent from the client to the websocket server (and various other controls).
+The core principle: the server should always validate what the client sends.
+Never trust information from the client, because it’s easily manipulated.
+Imagine a player playing a card that’s not in their hand, playing a card with the wrong index, or drawing 10 cards at once instead of 1.
+These are all scenarios I had to account for, and I think I’ve found working solutions.

-Let's have a look at the most obvious possibility to cheat.
-Once the cards are assigned to each player, it's fairly easy to change the values of the cards.
-(Please note that at the moment I load the cards into a multi-select box.)
-At the beginning of the game there will be one card placed onto the table, and the player who starts the game will have to play a card that either matches a colour or a number.
+Let’s look at the most obvious way to cheat.
+Once cards are assigned to each player, it’s fairly easy to tamper with the values.
+(Right now I’m loading the cards into a multi-select box.)
+At the start of the game, one card is placed on the table.
+The first player has to play a card matching either the colour or the number.

 Note

-function discussed in the previous post.
-I removed the heavy regular expression ("no need to use a canon against flies") and replaced it with this:
+A friend of mine (a strong JS developer) reviewed my code.
+After that, I reworked the isCardPlayable() function from the previous post.
+I dropped the heavy regular expression (“no need to use a cannon against flies”) and replaced it with this:

 Game.prototype.isCardPlayable = function (card, lastCardOnTable) {